Ramadan’s working hours in Saudi Arabia are so lenient that you don’t feel like you are working and hence you can give a lot of time to prayers.

-Non-Muslims will continue to work for 8 hours a day during the month of Ramadan.
-However, generally, companies set the timing for all Muslims and Non-Muslim workers to be 6 hours.
+Although Non-Muslims are required to work for 8 hours a day during Ramadan, generally, companies set the timing for all Muslims and Non-Muslim workers to be 6 hours a day.

 Overtime in Ramadan

 If your employer is asking you to work for more than the allowed working hours in Saudi Arabia during the month of Ramadan, you are entitled to get overtime as per the rate prescribed in Saudi Labor Law.

 As Non-Muslim workers are legally required to work for 8 hours a day, they are entitled to get overtime for additional time worked after 8 hours.

 Timing of Banks and Government Sector during Ramadan

 Most of the government offices and banks remain open from 10:00 am until 4:00 pm.
 However, it is better to check with the office you are visiting about their timings.

 - Government Sector: 10 am to 3 pm.

 - Banking Sector: 10 am to 4 pm.